sql-machine-learning/elasticdl/elasticdl/README.md

 ## Development Docker Image

+Note that Docker 17.05 or higher is required to build docker images, as Dockerfile is using multi-stage build.

 Development Docker image contains dependencies for ElasticDL development.
 In repo's root directory, run the following command:

 ```bash